scriptkitties/fglt/_agora/book-02-why-cant-i-compile-all-this-bloat.md

 **Socrates:** if you're in a reduced version of Linux
 **Socrates:** and running in 16 bit mode
 **Socrates:** the suckless source will need to be appropriately portable to this environment
-**Socrates:** the jump is presumably much smaller than, say, Linux to windows
+**Socrates:** the jump is presumably much smaller than, say, Linux to Windows
 **Socrates:** but presumably larger than between Debian and Ubuntu
 **Glaucon:** I was fine in DOS, I just needed multitasking, and applying a multitasking environment over it seemed like a sillier solution than just finding a reduced Linux like this one
 **Glaucon:** for reference, I don't plan on compiling any software that won't work in the command line